Ultimate Glazed Ham Guide: The Secret to a Sticky, Golden Holiday Centrepiece

 Preparation Steps

-- In a small bowl, whisk together the brown sugar, honey, Dijon mustard, cinnamon, and cloves until well combined.1 pound fully cooked ham
+- In a small bowl, mix together brown sugar, Dijon mustard, honey, apple cider vinegar, cinnamon, cloves, nutmeg, and salt until well combined.